konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
-   :lines: 59-62
+   :lines: 61-64
    :dedent: 4

 #### Update Document
-If there are changes in the Document in the Konfuzio Server, you can update the Document with:
+If there are changes in the Document in the Konfuzio Server, you can update your local version of the Document with:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python